Loading figure…

 “ObamaCare helps working families afford health insurance.”

-Why: Cosponsoring the act supports expanding access to treatment, which aligns with the stated position of advocating for a larger government role in health coverage.
+Why: The act supports caregivers and the direct care workforce, which aligns with the broader goal of enhancing healthcare access and support, thus moving in the direction of a larger government role in health coverage.

 View source →Jun 16, 2026 · Congress.gov